nodo-eafit-frontend/frontend-20232-f03-workshop/notevenalex/1-cooking-recipe-html-css/README.md

 You can choose a cooking recipe and turn it into a web page using HTML and CSS.
 Please note the following acceptance criteria and resources.

+## Tasks

+- Create HTML tags with semantics
+- Find out the assets:
+  -

 ### Acceptance Criteria

 - It must be a responsive page [Mobile, Tablet, Desktop].